9 Things to do in Arusha

 7.)
 Arusha Tower

-What startled me, is the fact that the Arusha Tower tower marks the exact midpoint between Cairo and cape town!
+What startled me, is the fact that the Arusha Tower marks the exact midpoint between Cairo and cape town!

 8.)
 Botanical Gardens